DejTes/meta-database/notes.md

 4. Takes IN parameters only                       | Can take IN, OUT, and INOUT parameters
 5. Typically encapsulates common formulas or generic business rules | Typically used to process, manipulate and modify data in the database
 6. Must specify the data type of the return value | User must specify the OUT parameter type

+## MySQL Triggers and events

+- What is a MySQL Trigger?
+ - A MySQL trigger is a stored program that automatically executes a set of actions when specific events occur, such as inserting, updating, or deleting data from a table.
+ - Triggers help avoid the need to rewrite code for recurring actions, making database management more efficient.

+- Creating and Dropping Triggers

+  - To create a trigger, use the CREATE TRIGGER statement, followed by a unique trigger name, trigger type (insert, update, delete), and the table it applies to.

+  - To drop a trigger, use the DROP TRIGGER command with the IF EXISTS clause to prevent errors if the trigger does not exist.

+  ### Types of Triggers
+  There are two main types of triggers:
+  - Row-level triggers, which are invoked for each row affected by an action, and
+  - Statement-level triggers, which are invoked once per action regardless of the number of rows.

+- MySQL supports only row-level triggers, which are essential for performing actions like inserting, updating, or deleting data in a table.